Cirencester: Roman Corinium

+Cirencester Amphitheatre still exists in an area known as the Querns to the south-west of the town, but has only been partially excavated.
+Investigations in the town show that it was fortified in the 5th or 6th centuries.

 Post-Roman and Saxon

-The Roman amphitheatre still exists in an area known as the Querns to the south-west of the town, but has only been partially excavated.
-Investigations in the town show that it was fortified in the 5th or 6th centuries.
-Andrew Breeze argued that Gildas received his later education in Cirencester in the early 6th century, showing that it was still able to provide an education in Latin rhetoric and law at that time.
+Linguist Andrew Breeze claims that Gildas received his later education in Cirencester in the early 6th century, showing that it was still able to provide an education in Latin rhetoric and law at that time.
 Possibly this was the palace of one of the British kings defeated by Ceawlin in 577.

-It was later the scene of the Battle of Cirencester, this time between the Mercian king Penda and the West Saxon kings Cynegils and Cwichelm in 628.
+In the 7th century, Cirencester was the site of the Battle of Cirencester, this time between the Mercian king Penda and the West Saxon kings Cynegils and Cwichelm in 628.

 The minster church of Cirencester, founded in the 9th or 10th century, was probably a royal foundation.
 It was made over to Augustinian canons in the 12th century and replaced by the great abbey church.